demisto/content/Packs/Alexa/Integrations/AlexaV2/AlexaV2_description.md

-טובThreshold is the point where a domain will be considered unknown versus suspicious.
+Threshold is the point where a domain will be considered unknown versus suspicious.

 To get an API key go to: https://awis.alexa.com/